zbgapi/docs/source/index.html.md

 role        |	string  |	the role in the transaction: taker or maker created-at  |	long  |	The timestamp in milliseconds when the match and fill is done

+# WebSocket Market Data

+## General

+**URL**

+<code>wss://kline.zbg.com/websocket</code>

+**Heartbeat and Connection**

+When the user's Websocket client is connected to Websocket server, if there is no data push for a long time, the connection may be broken.
+The client can send ping messages regularly to ensure continuous connection.

+    {"action":"PING"}

+When the user's Websocket client receives this heartbeat message, it should turnpong message:

+    {"dataType":null,"action":"PING","msg":"action not support","code":"5021"}

+**Subscribe to Topic**

+After successfully establishing a connection with the Websocket server, the Websocket client sends the following request to subscribe to a specific topic:

+    {"action":"ADD", "dataType":"message topic", "dataSize":1}

+- *action*: request action type，ADD:Increase data subscription，DEL:Remove data subscription
+- *dataType*: The data type of the request is detailed in the following sections
+- *dataSize*: Request's quantity, determines the quantity of the first full quantity data, and turns a piece of data if it is not passed or 0.

+Example:

+    {"action":"ADD", "dataType":"336_ENTRUST_ADD_ZT_USDT", "dataSize":1}

+After successful subscription, if it is the first subscription, the Websocket client will receive the full quantity message:

+    [[
+        "AE",
+        "336",
+        "ZT_USDT",
+        "1569311844",
+        {
+            "asks":[
+                ["0.0485","2000"],
+                ["0.048","32000"],
+                ["0.0478","12584.2001"],
+                ...
+             ]
+        },{
+            "bids":[
+                ["0.0404","45.1537"],
+                ["0.0403","338.0193"],
+                ["0.0401","3831.9868"],
+                ["0.04","2086.9575"],
+                ...
+            ]
+        }
+    ]]

+After that, the Websocket client will receive an update pushed by the server as soon as the subscribed topic is updated.

+    ["E","336","1569311848","ZT_USDT","BID","0.0399","7897.5386"]

+**Unsubscribe**

+The unsubscribe format is as follows：

+{"action":"DEL", "dataType":"message topic"}

+Example:

+{"action":"DEL", "dataType":"336_ENTRUST_ADD_ZT_USDT"}

 ## Market Candlestick